ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/GeneticMaps/scaffolding-using-genetic-maps.md

 # Applications of Genetic Map

 In the previous section, we developed a genetic map for maize NAM founder line CML247 using the GBS dataset from [_Wallace et. al._](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004845).
-The original paper ([_McMullen et. al._](http://science.sciencemag.org/content/325/5941/737)) that created this NAM population also had a set of genetic markers, albeit few as compared to the GBS.
-These markers, can also be used as genetic map.
-So in this exercise, we will use both these genetic set of markers to scaffold CML247 genome.
+The original paper ([_McMullen et. al._](http://science.sciencemag.org/content/325/5941/737)) that created this NAM population also had genetic markers for all the NAMs, albeit few but great quality (referred as Golden Gate markers, based on technology used).
+Together, they make great resource for various applications.
+Here, we will use them as genetic map, mapping them to publicly available CML247 genome and creating pseduomolecules from the scaffolds.
+A quick note: CML247 genome already has pseudomolecules (12), but for this exercise, we will break them to create artificial scaffolds (39) and then put them together using genetic map.

 ## Dataset